Planning Our Schools’ Future

 Princeton is an attractive place for families to live, and public-school enrollment has increased significantly over the past decade.
 As new residential housing continues to be built in Princeton, addressing the resulting pressures on existing school facilities requires collaborative problem-solving, informed by strategic planning and data obtained through students and staff, consultants, facilities experts and community engagement.

 One major challenge in planning for rising enrollment is timing.
 Significant investments in school facilities take several years to plan and execute and require voter approval through a referendum process.
-Facilities projects approved by voters and underway include:
+Facilities projects approved by voters and recently completed or underway include:

 - Renovations and improvements, including elementary and PMS HVAC and additional learning spaces at both PHS and PMS (approved Dec.
-2018/est. completion – Summer 2022)
+2018/completed Fall 2022)

 - Critical building maintenance projects, including long-delayed roof repairs and replacements at all six schools (approved January 2022 with an estimated completion in August 2022-2025).